chesnutcase/yolo-demo/readme.md

 ## Setting up your own server to play with postman

 I've made this repository "portable" with Vagrant VM provisioning.
-Download [Vagrant](https://www.vagrantup.com/) and simply run `vagrant up` to start a local server and create a test account.
-Take note of the port number that the web server binds to (it should be :8000)
+Download [Vagrant](https://www.vagrantup.com/) and simply run `vagrant up` to start a local server and automatically run provisioning scripts to create test accounts (creating the vm may take a few minutes).
+Take note of the port number that the web server binds to (it should be :8000), then visit http://localhost:8000 to verify it is working.

 > *Note:* If your VM fails to start because of networking issues, you may need to edit the IP Address in the Homestead.yaml file to one on a different subnet of your host device